-Interfaith Relations and Community Partnerships (IRCP) works to build respect, understanding and service among people of different faiths, and those of no particular faith.
-Our Community Partnership efforts bring other nonprofits together in collaboration and service.
+Interfaith Relations and Community Partnerships (IRCP) works to build respect, understanding and service among people of different faiths, and those of no particular faith, as well as efforts to bring other nonprofits together in collaboration and service.
 By embracing a philosophy to “Respect thy Neighbor” we can build a stronger Houston.

 IRCP contributes to this mission by: